 Prevent Suicide WV is a collaborative program resulting from the consolidation of the West Virginia Council for the Prevention of Suicide (WVCPS) program component and the Adolescent Suicide Prevention and Early Intervention (ASPEN) project and the statewide suicide prevention program for West Virginia, working to ensure that we don’t lose our fellow West Virginians to suicide.

 Purple Up: Month of the Military Child

 April is designated as the Month of the Military Child, underscoring the important role military children play in the armed forces community.
 Wearing purple is a visible way for everyone to show support and thank military youth for their strength and sacrifices.
 The color purple symbolizes a combination of Army Green, Air Force Blue, Coast Guard Blue, Marine Red and Navy Blue.
 On average, military children attend between six to nine different schools during their K-12 experience and most military children experience stressful times while a parent is deployed.
-To learn about ways schools can celebrate this special event, please access Purple Up month ideas from the MIC3.net website and visit the Department of Defense Education Activity website.
+To learn about ways schools can celebrate this special event, please access the WVDE Purple Up Month Toolkit, Purple Up month ideas from the MIC3.net website and visit the Department of Defense Education Activity website.